 If you think you may have a slipped disc the best course of action is to visit your Doctor.
 He/she will be able to make an assessment and determine if what treatment or investigations are needed.
 They may also refer you to the hospital for a scan such as an X-ray, MRI scan or CT scan.

-Physical therapy with the use of gentle mobilisations and extension exercises may be prescribed.
-A corticosteroid injection may be given in severe cases which show no signs of improvement naturally.
+Physical therapy with the use of gentle mobilizations and extension exercises may be prescribed.
+A corticosteroid injection may be given in severe cases, which show no signs of improvement naturally.
 Traction is often helpful for patients with a disc herniation, although in some cases the initial pain relief was followed by an increase in pain after treatment.
-Surgery may be required in cases where the symptoms do not improve or the individual suffers repeated bouts of pain.
+Surgery may be required, in cases where the symptoms do not improve or the individual suffers repeated bouts of pain.

 Read more on slipped disc.

-The Sacroiliac joint is located at the bottom and just to the side of the back and can become painful and inflamed causing pain in the lower back which can spread to the buttocks.
-The pain can be caused by a trauatic impact, poor biomechanics, inflammatory disease or from hormonal changes, such as pregnancy.
+The Sacroiliac joint is located at the bottom and just to the side of the back and can become painful and inflamed, causing pain in the lower back which can spread to the buttocks.
+The pain can be caused by a traumatic impact, poor biomechanics, inflammatory disease or from hormonal changes, such as pregnancy.

-Treatment invovles rest and ice or cold therapy to reduce pain and inflammation.
-A professional therapist may mobilise the joint and surrounding tissues and advise on rehabilitation exercises.
+Treatment involves rest and ice or cold therapy to reduce pain and inflammation.
+A professional therapist may mobilize the joint and surrounding tissues and advise on rehabilitation exercises.